Omen vs TejoMatchups

 The Controller (Omen) vs Initiator (Tejo) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Omen's Controller abilities serve different purposes than Tejo's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Controller abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Omen's Controller toolkit may excel at certain aspects while Tejo's Initiator kit counters others.
-The Omen advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Tejo advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |